 The dish has its roots at the Belmont Tavern, a Belleville restaurant that has served stars like Clint Eastwood, Connie Francis, Frankie Valli and some other big shots.
 It could have been the crowd that made the place famous, but, instead, it was the chicken.
-Now a Northern New Jersey resto staple, Chicken Savoy was invented by the late Charles “Stretch” Verdicchio, the Belmont’s original butcher-turned-chef who had a way with a cleaver.
+Now a Northern New Jersey resto staple, Chicken Savoy comes from the late Charles “Stretch” Verdicchio, the Belmont’s original butcher-turned-chef who had a way with a cleaver.
 The dish was a family recipe that he felt belonged on the Italian-American-focused Belmont menu, because it was the kind of stuff his family ate.

 Chicken Savoy seems simple to make, but the Belmont’s recipe is a guarded one.
 In 2008, Stretch’s daughter Annette met with Saveur Magazine about the dish.
 When they asked for the recipe she said, “If I tell you, then we’d have to kill you on your way out the door.”

 William Sorrento, whose family runs the Belmont, says the dish has been attracting customers and attention for almost five decades.
 “I believe 2017 is the fiftieth anniversary of the Belmont Tavern and Chicken Savoy.
-The Belmont is where the dish was invented.
+The Belmont is where the dish first came to life.
 Many places in NJ now have it on the menu — also some of our other dishes — but our original is still the best.
 The restaurant has a lot of history including the Jersey Boys.
 The Belmont is a stop on the Jersey Boys tour.
 Joe Pesci used to sing in the Belmont.
 Clint Eastwood and crew had dinner while shooting Jersey Boys.
 The casts of Jersey Boys from all over the world come in and the list goes on and on.”

 Essentially, the dish is cut-up pieces of skin-on chicken that are massaged and rubbed with garlic, herbs and freshly grated hard cheeses like parmesan and pecorino Romano.
 The chicken is then baked in a hot oven until perfectly golden and splashed with vinegar for added zing.